cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 She brings warmth, enthusiasm and brilliance to her new role as host of **the Feeling Good Podcasts**:

-<p style="padding-left: 30px;">"I am extremely honored to be invited to host the Feeling Good Podcast with Dr. David Burns.
+"I am extremely honored to be invited to host the Feeling Good Podcast with Dr. David Burns.
 Fabrice Nye has been a visionary, and his shoes will be impossible to fill.
 I hope to add to the joy and excitement of learning and teaching TEAM-CBT along with David and having lively and productive discussions.”
 Dr. Rhonda Barovsky

 Rhonda and I will be posting two surveys shortly on my website, www.FeelingGood.com, to find out more about you.
 I want to find out if you are a therapist or non-therapist, and what kinds of topics might interest you the most.